patogallaiovlabs/specification/README.md

 ### Separating proof validation and note registry interactions

 Because of these dual responsibilities, it might seem intuitive to roll proof validation and note registry updates into a single function.
 However, this would undermine one of the key strengths of the AZTEC protocol - that third party dApps can validate zero-knowledge proofs and send the resulting transfer instructions to AZTEC-compatible confidential assets.
-[Zero-knowledge dApp contract interaction, an example flow with bilateral swaps] (#zero-knowledge-dapp-contract-interaction-an-example-flow-with-Swaps) demonstrates this type of interaction and, consequently, the importance of separating proof validation from note registry updates.
+[Zero-knowledge dApp contract interaction, an example flow with bilateral swaps](#zero-knowledge-dapp-contract-interaction-an-example-flow-with-bilateral-swaps) demonstrates this type of interaction and, consequently, the importance of separating proof validation from note registry updates.

 # Contract Interactions